-Information used by the system is from an individual's medical record and is checked for accuracy by medical staff at and during the point of care.
-NTP has a QA process in place for identifying and responding to potential inaccuracies in data where there are identified discrepancies between patient demographic data and the acquired images.
+Information used by the system is from an individual's medical record and is checked for accuracy by medical staff at and during point of care.

 1.4b Does the system check for accuracy by accessing a commercial aggregator of information, describe this process and the levels of accuracy required by the contract?